untoldengine/UntoldEngine/docs/04-Engine Development/03-Engine Systems/UsingSpatialInput.md

 -   `endAnchoredSceneDrag()`\
     Manually ends an in-progress anchored scene drag session.

+-   `processAnchoredSceneRotateLifecycle(from:sensitivity:)`\
+    Anchored rotate for the entire scene root using two-hand pinch + twist.
+    Applies absolute yaw via `rotateSceneToYaw`.

+-   `endAnchoredSceneRotate()`\
+    Manually ends an in-progress anchored scene rotate session.

+-   `processAnchoredSceneManipulationLifecycle(from:dragSensitivity:rotateSensitivity:)`\
+    Unified scene-root helper with drag/rotate arbitration to prevent gesture-fighting.
+Uses a deferral window (`manipulationClassificationFrames`) before committing to drag so the second hand has time to arrive for rotate.

+-   `endAnchoredSceneManipulation()`\
+    Ends any in-progress unified scene manipulation (drag, rotate, or pending classification).

 -   `applyTwoHandZoomIfNeeded(from:sensitivity:)`\
     Provides zoom delta signal.
 You must define what zoom means in your